bobbybabra/collection/README.md

 };
 ```

-Ok, now my relation, If you know some database, you'll see the relations:
+Ok, now my relation, If you know some database, you'll see the relations as:

 * `jobs` *one to many* `users`
 * `users` *many to many* `addresses` (through `address_join`)